Israel Dismisses ICJ Case on Gaza Aid Blockade

 Photo: Abdel Kareem Hana/AP/TT

-The International Court of Justice (ICJ) will hold hearings this week on whether Israel is doing what it should to "ensure and facilitate" aid deliveries to Gaza's civilian population.
+The court began a week of hearings on Monday about whether Israel is doing what it should to "ensure and facilitate" aid deliveries to Gaza's civilian population.

-The UN's various aid agencies working with the Palestinian areas have been sounding the alarm loudly in recent weeks that the humanitarian situation there is the worst so far during the war and on the verge of collapsing completely.
+The UN's various aid agencies working with the Palestinian areas have been loudly warning in recent weeks that the humanitarian situation there is the worst so far during the war and is on the verge of collapsing completely.

-UNRWA's highest chief Philippe Lazzarini has declared that aid is being deliberately used as a bargaining chip in the war – and the escalating famine as a weapon against Gaza's inhabitants.
+Unrwa's highest chief, Philippe Lazzarini, has proclaimed that aid is being deliberately used as a bargaining chip, and the escalating starvation as a weapon against Gaza's inhabitants.

 The International Court of Justice in The Hague (ICJ) is the UN's highest court and handles disputes between states.

-The ICJ was established with the entry into force of the UN Charter in 1945.
-Its judgments and decisions are legally binding for states that have acceded – including Israel – but in practice, the possibilities of ensuring compliance are small.
+ICJ was established when the UN Charter came into force in 1945.
+Its judgments and decisions are legally binding for states that have joined – including Israel – but in practice, the possibilities of ensuring compliance are small.

-The court has 15 judges who are elected in stages by the UN General Assembly and Security Council.
+The court has 15 judges who are elected in batches by the UN General Assembly and Security Council.
 The current chief judge is Japanese Yuji Iwasawa.

-The ICJ should not be confused with the International Criminal Court (ICC), which prosecutes crimes against humanity and war crimes.
-The ICC also sits in The Hague, but operates independently of the UN.
+ICJ should not be confused with the International Criminal Court (ICC), which prosecutes crimes against humanity and war crimes.
+ICC is also based in The Hague, but operates independently of the UN.

 Loading related articles...